Food Engagement Program

 As a community participant, you will be helping with a variety of activities in our distribution centre that may include: fresh or frozen food sorting, fresh food packaging, and non-perishable food sorting.
 Food Engagement activities will change regularly, depending on the type of donations and the needs of our community programs and agency partners.
 Upon your arrival at our distribution centre our Engagement Team will advise your group of what activity you will be supporting that day.

 To ensure the health and safety of your group, as well as our staff and volunteers, we have implemented COVID-19 related protocols based on recommendations from the Region of Waterloo’s Public Health Department.

 Prior to arrival, each participant will have to fill out an online COVID-19 pre-screening form.
-All participants will be required to wear a mask, closed-toed and flat footwear to volunteer in our distribution centre.
+All participants will be required to wear a mask, face shield, closed-toed and flat footwear to volunteer in our distribution centre.

 1Sign Up As:

 - Community Groups Note: This includes service clubs, sports teams, non-profits organizations, etc. where participants are 15 years of age and older.

 - Youth Groups Note: This includes service clubs, youth groups, sports teams and non-profit organizations, where participants are 18 years of age or younger.

 See our list of most need items below:

 - Canned Fruit